-The History department has been judged as good overall with many outstanding features based on the department review of 2018.
+The History department has been judged as outstanding overall based on the department review of 2019.

-Ms Watson is the subject leader for History and the department is made up of six teachers.
+Ms Watson is the subject leader for History and the department is made up of five teachers.

 The courses offered by the department are History at both GCSE and A Level as well as Government and Politics at A Level.